ohlin/qmk_firmware/keyboards/splitkb/kyria/keymaps/ohlin/readme.md

 # @ohlin's Kyria Keymap
 ###### _This keymap is a work in progress._

-I am a Product Manager and QA Lead, not a developer, so I spend a lot of my time doing things that require a mouse, so one handed keyboard shortcuts are very useful to me.
+I am a Product Manager and QA Lead, not a developer, so I spend a lot of my time doing things that require a mouse, and a lot of time testing mobile apps with a phone in one hand and the other on the keyboard, so one-handed keyboard shortcuts are very useful to me.

 This keymap is used on a Mac in conjunction with a [Ploopy Nano](https://github.com/ploopyco/nano-trackball) trackball.